umati/UA-for-Industrial-Joining-Technologies/OPC_UA_Servers/Release2/README.md

 1. Added an option to Simulate Results as References in both SimulateBatch_or_Sync_Result and SimulateJobResult Methods.
 This option will send each child result separately.
 2. Refactoring of Result Simulation Code with
 3. Minor issues and optimizations.

+2024-10-05: Fixed an issue in the order of Job Result when it the child results are sent as references.